arthur5120/real-time-chat-app/--todo-list.md

 # Not removing user from inactive list on logout and login.
 [DONE]
 # Missing the click on confirming the message edit makes the button disappear.[DONE]
 # Sending unnecessary inactive status requests to socket.
-# Inactivity status not working properly.
+# Inactivity status not loading sometimes when refreshing the page.

 // Done yesterday

-Change onBlur event for the messages to prevent it from triggering when clicking confirm button.

-// Done today

 Remove edit mode condition on onBlur to cancel the editing when clicking out of the message.
 Fix the inactivity state flickering due to the setTimout running multiple times.

+// Done today

+Add inactivity status indicator for current user.
+Implement logic to detect the current user typing status.
+Implement socket inactivity status update on page unload.